pulumi/pulumi/docs/design/clouds.md

 ##### Identity, Access Management, and Keys

 The AWS translation for security constructs follows the [AWS best practices for IAM and key management]( http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
-There is a fairly direct mapping between Mu Users, Roles, and Groups, and the IAM equivalents with the same names.
+There is a fairly direct mapping between Coconut Users, Roles, and Groups, and the IAM equivalents with the same names.

 AWS does not support Group nesting or inheritance, however.
-Mu handles this by "template expansion"; that is, by copying any parent Group metadata from parent to all of its ancestors.
+Coconut handles this by "template expansion"; that is, by copying any parent Group metadata from parent to all of its ancestors.

 TODO(joe): keys.